jasonaaronwilson/c-armyknife-lib/src-doc/string-hashtable.md

 instead of open addressing since this allowed the most code reuse and a simpler implementation.

+## @macro string_ht_foreach

+Allows traversing all elements of a hashtable in an unspecified order.

 ## @function make_string_hashtable

 Create a hashtable with the given number of buckets.
 This